 NEHS Writing Center Dates for Middle and High School Students

-We are excited to announce that STEM’s Writing Center will be open to all Middle and High School students starting on Tuesday, Dec.
-13. Students looking for additional help on their English assignments can join us either in person (Room 103) or over Google Meets after school on Tuesdays from 3-3:30 p.m.
+We are excited to announce that STEM’s Writing Center will be open to all Middle and High School students.
+Students looking for additional help on their English assignments can join us either in person (Room 103) or over Google Meets after school on Tuesdays from 3-3:30 p.m.
 Students can sign up for a 15-minute slot during which we can help them with any essay, assignment, or project.

 We can’t wait to see you all!

 Dates: 3/21, 3/28, 4/4, 4/11, 4/18, 4/25, 5/2, 5/9, 5/16

 Welcome Back to School Tom's Coffee Truck Event